 Night owls will want to continue the festivities past their dinner at Satellite.
 Perk up your ears and enjoy an evening of live music at one of the many restaurants along State Street.
-If it’s Thursday through Saturday, you can enjoy a nightcap and a full vegan menu at Modern Times.

 Santa Barbara is an ideal destination to curate the California getaway of everyone’s dreams.
 This city highlights the best of Spanish Colonial architecture, light and easy locally-sourced fare, sandy beaches, and arts and culture galore.
 Whether you’re looking for a weekend of museums and history, or beaches and cuisine, Santa Barbara offers the opportunity to enjoy a four-star luxury getaway without a four-star budget.